A more privacy-friendly blog

 Fonts#

-Google Fonts is a very popular font library and hosting service, which relies on the generic Google Privacy Policy.
+Google Fonts is a popular font library and hosting service that relies on the generic Google Privacy Policy.
 The google-webfonts-helper service makes it easy to self-host any font from Google Fonts.
-Moreover, with help from pyftsubset, I only include the characters used in this blog.
+With help from pyftsubset, I only include the characters used in this blog.
 The font files are lighter and more complete: no problem spelling “Antonín Dvořák.”

 Videos#